Philosophy (PHIL)

 Grading: letter grade or pass/no pass.

-This course examines the philosophical themes within the world''s religions.
-Central questions include: Does God exist?
+This course will focus on understanding and critically analyzing the claims of the world's religions.
+Central questions include: Does God or an intelligent creator exist?
 How can God be known?
 What is the nature of God/Ultimate Reality?
 Why is there evil?
-Can conflicting religions still be true?
-The course will focus on understanding and critically analyzing the claims of the world's religions.
+Can multiple and conflicting religions be true?

 Introduction to Political Philosophy